SameerSondhi/GamerPad/README.md

 ## General Information
 - I felt inspired to create a UI that could help users find and discover unreleased and highly anticipated video games for any platform.
-A lot of these games will soon become new releases, but I intend to regularly update the API parameters to ensure that users can be up to date with the latest titles.
+A lot of these games will soon become new releases, but I intend to regularly update the API request to ensure that users can be up to date with the latest titles.

 ## Technologies Used